MerginMaps/docs/src/manage/selective_sync/index.md

  - `input-selective-sync` specifies if selective sync should be allowed for this project.
 Keep this one as `true` in order to have selective sync enabled

  - `input-selective-sync-dir` specifies a subfolder that should be considered for selective sync.
-Only files that are located inside this directory (or any of its subdirectories) will be considered.
+Only files that are located inside this folder (or any of its subfolders) will be considered.
 To use selective sync on all project files, leave this value as an empty _string_ `""`

 Example config setup to use selective sync on all project files: